LuozhuZhang/Bitcoin-Implement/README.md

   </p>
 </div>

-This article was first published on the [here](https://mp.weixin.qq.com/s/5ps_OcxPWA96fKUn4ozsZg).
-I have been using gitlab before.
-Unfortunately, many interesting codes cannot be uploaded.
+This project started in [2020](https://mp.weixin.qq.com/s/5ps_OcxPWA96fKUn4ozsZg) at the earliest, now I re-upload the code

+# Intro

 In order to better understand the internal mechanism and underlying principle of the blockchain, I tried to build a simple blockchain through Python and Flask framework